The Welton Soap Box Derby – 2017

 And on to next year!

-Next Year we are planning for Saturday 30th June 2018!
-We will begin planning from September 2017 onwards.
-Applications will be available from January 2018.
+This year we are going for Saturday 30th June 2018!
 We will be back bigger and better again!
 GO-GO-GO!!!!

 The Travel Locker would like to thank Chris for taking the time to answer my questions and would like to wish him and the Soap Box Derby Committee all the best in the coming years events.

-For an official application form for next years Welton Soap Box Derby Email Soapbox HQ at: email@example.com
+For an official application form for this years Welton Soap Box Derby Email Soapbox HQ at: firstname.lastname@example.org

 Facebook: Welton Soap Box Derby